-CAPE BRETON FIDDLE A & B (Kimberley Fraser)
+CAPE BRETON FIDDLE A & B (Katie McNally)

-We’ll look at what makes Cape Breton music different from other music.
+(NOTE: This class for intermediate to advanced fiddlers is offered once in the morning and repeated in the afternoon) We’ll look at what makes Cape Breton music different from other music.
 We’ll talk a lot about bowing and how this gives the fiddle style its ‘accent,’ as well as common fingered embellishments that you’ll hear in the style.
 Listening to recordings will also be a part of the class.
 We’ll use this as part of our ear training to identify common stylistic features and apply them in our own music.
 The class will be taught mostly by ear and we’ll talk about ways to improve your ear training.
-Sheet music will be provided as reference.
-We’ll learn jigs and reels and march, strathspey and reel sets, as the class desires.
+Sheet music will be provided as reference at the end of the week.
+We’ll learn jigs and reels, and march, strathspey & reel sets, as the class desires.
 (Class limit: 25)

 Learn the fiddle from scratch in a week!
-This class offers an introduction to playing Irish traditional music on the fiddle for complete beginners.
+This class offers complete beginners an introduction to playing Irish traditional music on the fiddle.
 You will learn how to hold the fiddle, good bow-hold, left-hand position, notation and the basic scales.
-We will learn some simple tunes by note, or by ear if you are up for the challenge!
-Please bring along a recording device.
+We will learn some simple tunes by ear.
+Bring along a recording device if you wish.

-This class is for those who already play the fiddle but wish to improve their skills.
+This class is for those students who already play the fiddle but wish to improve their skills.
 We will concentrate on ornamentation, bowing and phrasing.
-Please note that this class is not for beginners.
-We will learn a few tunes throughout the week.
-Classes will be taught by ear, but notation will be available to all students on request at end of the workshop.
+Please note that this class is not for absolute beginners.
+We will learn a few tunes by ear throughout the week and discuss basic technique and theory.
 Students should have a good knowledge of the fiddle and be able to play tunes at or close to speed.
 Please bring a recording device and feel free to ask as many questions as you wish!
 (Class limit: 20)

 Flute and Tinwhistle